-There’s no definitive, one-size-fits-all answer on how long it will take anyone to become their funniest as a comedian because of the number of variables involved when it comes to developing and delivering a high impact stand-up comedy act.
+First of all, let me say that there’s no definitive, one-size-fits-all answer on how long it will take anyone to become their funniest as a comedian because of the variables involved when it comes to developing and delivering a high impact stand-up comedy act.

 1. Level of talent.
 Just like in any other endeavor, there are those who simply have more comedy talent than others.

-Talent level can have a direct impact on a comedian’s progress.
+An individual’s talent level can have a direct impact on progress as a comedian.
+Interestingly enough…

 2. Performing opportunities.
 As a general rule, the more an individual can perform, the faster that they will progress on stage as a comedian provided they have comedy talent and have a handle on the remaining variables.

 But there is a catch — the funnier an individual proves themselves to be on stage, the more performing opportunities that become available.

 Unfortunately, most new comedians completely squander their initial performing opportunities a (usually comedy open mic nights) because they are ill prepared to deliver a well developed, well rehearsed stand-up comedy routine that even has a chance of generating decent audience laughs.

 3. The process used by the comedian to develop their stand-up comedy material.
 For those comedians who are trying to “write jokes” one at a time from a blank piece of paper…

 That sort of antiquated process for developing comedy material can literally add years to how fast a comedian can progress.